The Campaign for the Sciences

-Despite the fact that many different science disciplines utilize the building on a daily basis, the current facilities contain just four labs.
+Many different science disciplines utilize the building on a daily basis.
 Laboratory equipment must be set up and broken down, set up and broken down, several times a day, five days a week - even all year round during PLNU's summer research program.
 Besides obvious inefficiencies, lack of lab space is an obstacle to fruitful research; complex experiments requiring uninterrupted running time are difficult to complete.

 Space constraints compromise upgrading of instrumentation and other equipment since there is no room for acquisition of new lab technology.
 Several firms have offered gifts of instrumentation, only to be reluctantly told there is nowhere for donated equipment to go.
 Also, lab equipment is inefficiently configured, wasting time and space.

 And while the PLNU student body has increased by 40 percent during the past ten years alone, there is no appropriate space for additional teaching staff.
 New faculty members are housed in a collection of trailers.
 Converting second and third floor restroom space into faculty offices was once considered!

 What’s more, the current science building is dingy, unappealing, and cut off from the campus community by its steeply sloping asphalt driveway and subterranean main entrance.
 The building isn’t environmentally friendly.
 The summer honors weekend for high school science students who have expressed an interest in PLNU begins in business school classrooms.
 Only after hearing about the science program are prospective students shown the realities of the current facilities.
 Many say labs at their high schools are superior to science space at PLNU.